bhauman/rebel-readline/README.md

 **Bindings of interest**

+* TAB => word completion and indentation in the whitespace at the start of a line
 * Ctrl-X_Ctrl-D => Show documentation for word at point
 * Ctrl-X_Ctrl-S => Show source for word at point
 * Ctrl-X_Ctrl-A => Show apropos for word at point
 * Ctrl-X_Ctrl-E => Inline eval for SEXP before the point

-The built in keybindings that are currently in use can be seen in the Jline source code [here](https://github.com/jline/jline3/blob/52d2c894ac8966a84313018302afa1521ea6fec4/reader/src/main/java/org/jline/reader/impl/LineReaderImpl.java#L5075-L5154)
+The built-in keybindings that are currently in use can be seen in the Jline source code [here](https://github.com/jline/jline3/blob/52d2c894ac8966a84313018302afa1521ea6fec4/reader/src/main/java/org/jline/reader/impl/LineReaderImpl.java#L5075-L5154)

-# CLJS

-The rebel readline cljs library can be found in the `rebel-readline-cljs` directory.
+**I have not yet verified how all of the built-in jline commands behave against Clojure code**

+I will probably initially remove poorly behaving commands and focus on adding Clojure specific commands back as the get properly implemented.
+However, paredit functionality is going to take precendence to reimplementing the built-in commands above.

+## Commands

+There is a command system.
+If the line starts with a "repl" namespaced keyword then the line-reader will attempt to interpret it as a command.

+Type `:repl/help` or `:repl` TAB to see a list of available commands.

+You can add new commands by adding methods to the `rebel-readline.commands/command` multimethod.
+You can add documentation for the command by adding a method to the `rebel-readline.commands/command-doc` multimethod.

 ## License